Ranch Management Internship

 Qualifications: Juniors, seniors, or recent graduates (one to two years post-graduate) in Natural Resources, Animal Science, Wildlife and Range Management or related degree programs are encouraged to apply.
 The ideal candidate will be an honest, self-motivated person with a strong work ethic and an interest in ranching.
-Applicants should possess strong people skills, leadership qualities, and communication ability.
-This position will require working long hours in adverse conditions, and lifting objects greater than 50 lbs.
-Successful candidates must maintain a valid driver license.
+Applicants should possess strong people skills, leadership qualities, and communication abilities.
+This position will require working long hours in adverse conditions and lifting objects greater than 50 lbs.
+Successful candidates must maintain a valid driver's license.
 Applicants are subjected to background checks.
 Applicants must be able to use software such as Outlook, Excel, Word, and PowerPoint, in addition to basic computer skills.

 To Apply: Please send the following documents to email@example.com with "Ranch Management Internship" in the subject line: